-This register contains a 2's complement value which is added (or subtracted if the number is negative) to either the internal or external temperature reading.
+This register contains a twos complement value that is added (or subtracted if the number is negative) to either the internal or external temperature reading.
 Note that the default value in the offset register is zero, so zero is always added to the temperature reading.
 The offset register is configured for the external temperature channel by default.
-It may be switched to the internal channel by setting bit 0 of the Test Register to 1, setting bit 6 of the VID register to 1, and clearing bit 7 of the VID register.
+It may be switched to the internal channel by setting Bit 0 of the Test Register to 1, setting Bit 6 of the VID Register to 1, and clearing Bit 7 of the VID Register.